Home About Our Team Contact Get a free quote

 What is the coordination of benefits (COB) in dental coverage?

-COB is how dental insurance companies determine which plan to pay first and how much the second dental insurance will pay.
+COB is how dental insurance companies determine which plan pays first and how much the second dental insurance will pay — ensuring combined payments do not exceed 100% of the treatment cost.

 Can I have dental insurance and a dental discount plan?